manish662384/burger-builder/README.md

 This is a personal project named 'Burger Builder App' which is  built using React and some third party libraries for example Redux and React-Router.

 It is a Single Page App built using React's class based components.
+It is 100% responsive and can be viewed on all devices such as tab/mobile.

 With this app a user can place an order for a burger.
 User can build a burger by adding ingredients they want with their price, like salad and meat.
 Then they will be proceeded to checkout page where they can view the burger on a Modal.
 Then they can fill their personal information on a form having